 A violation of this policy will result in appropriate action (see section below, Corrective Measures).

-Due to the nature of resident assignments, it is a common occurrence that the complaining party, the party against whom the complaint is made, and/or third-party witnesses are not employees of UB/UMRS/UDRS or share dual appointments with an affiliated hospital.
-In the event that parties or witnesses to a complaint are employed by an affiliated hospital, the Office of Graduate Medical Education shall coordinate with the Human Resources Department of the affiliated hospital and the Office of Equity, Diversity and Inclusion (EDI) to determine the assignment of responsibility for complaint investigation.
+Due to the nature of resident assignments, it is a common occurrence that the reporting party, the party against whom the complaint is made, and/or third-party witnesses are not employees of UB/UMRS/UDRS or share dual appointments with an affiliated hospital.
+In the event that parties or witnesses to a complaint are employed by an affiliated hospital, the GME Office shall coordinate with the Human Resources Department of the affiliated hospital and EDI to determine the assignment of responsibility for complaint investigation.
 A joint investigation may be conducted by EDI and the affiliated hospital if appropriate.
-Additionally, a complaining party may choose to pursue a complaint through the sexual harassment policy and procedure of an affiliated hospital.
-In this event, the Office of Graduate Medical Education shall maintain contact with the individual(s) investigating the complaint to ensure that an appropriate investigation is conducted and that all parties are afforded the rights and protections specified below (See section, Rights and Protections).
+Additionally, a complaining party may choose to pursue a complaint through the applicable policy and procedure of an affiliated hospital.
+In this event, the GME Office shall maintain contact with the individual(s) investigating the complaint to ensure that an appropriate investigation is conducted and that all parties are afforded the rights and protections specified below (See section, Rights and Protections).

 Parties to an investigation have the following rights and protections:

+In all other situations, there is no appeal of an investigation.
 A complainant may file a charge of discrimination with the appropriate State or Federal enforcement agencies at any point in the process, subject to applicable time limitations.
 These agencies include:

 New York State Division of Human Rights

-Telephone No. (716) 847-7632
+Phone: (716) 847-7632

 Equal Employment Opportunity Commission